Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure the AI Status dashboard correctly reflects the health and latency of the Python AI microservice and fallback state.

+**Preconditions:**
+- Admin or guard user is authenticated
+- Dashboard with AI Status tab is accessible
+- Python AI service can be tested for availability
+- Service health check functionality is implemented
+- Metrics collection system is active

 **Actions:**
 - Step 1: Sign in as admin or guard user
 - Step 2: Navigate to Dashboard and click AI Status tab